jh3nd3rs0n/jargyle/src/site/markdown/index.md

 Jargyle is a Java SOCKS5 API and server.

-**Note:** Currently Jargyle is still in development.
-Although implementation of the features is completed, breaking changes may occur such as the renaming of classes and methods for further clarity.
-Also, although the user guide is complete, the reference and Javadocs are incomplete at this time, but they will be complete in the future.
+**Warning:** Jargyle is not production ready.
+The user guide is complete, but the reference documentation and the Javadocs are incomplete.
+Breaking changes may occur, but any existing documentation will be updated to reflect the changes.

 -   [Client API Example](#client-api-example)
 -   [Server API Example](#server-api-example)